debmaj2/digital-clock/README.md

-# digital-clock
-## a digital clock built in  Vanilla JS with auto day mode and night mode.
+# a digital clock built in  Vanilla JS with auto day mode and night mode.

 #### the background and font change colours according to your local time.